 To observe the white sharks they must be attracted to the boat and the cage.
 Chumming is the process in which a chum slick or odor corridor is created to guide the sharks to the boat.

 Chum usually consists of minced tuna meat, mashed sardines, and/or fish oil, which are mixed with sea water in a drum.
 This mixture is then ladled back into the ocean, and will slowly drift away from the boat, creating the chum slick.
-Once the shark enters the chum slick, it will smell the dead fish smell and track it back to its source, the boat.
+Once the shark enters the chum slick, it will track it back to its source: the boat.

 Can I bring alcohol on the boat?

-No. Alcohol is a sea-sickness inducer and it is recommended that you reduce your alcohol intake the night before to avoid it.
+No. Alcohol increases your chance of seasickness, and it is recommended that you reduce your alcohol intake the night before to avoid an unpleasant trip.